Handling Sampling Bias in Presence-Only Data for MaxEnt

 roads = roads.to_crs(occ.crs)

-# Extract road coordinates for KDTree (see SciPy documentation for query parameters)
+# Extract road vertex coordinates for the KDTree proximity query.

 tree = KDTree(road_coords)